duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 #### DuckDB: `WHERE ...
 LIKE`

+Let's answer the questions now in DuckDB.
-To answer the first question in DuckDB, we can use [`LIKE` for pattern matching on regular expressions]({% link docs/sql/functions/pattern_matching.md %}).
+To answer the first question, we can use [`LIKE` for pattern matching]({% link docs/sql/functions/pattern_matching.md %}).
 The header should not be part of the output, so we disable it with `HEADER false`.
 The complete query looks like follows: